software-architects/time-cockpit-documentation/doc/data-model-customization/form.md

 ### Other Cell Types

 Time cockpit offers some more <xref:TimeCockpit.Data.DataModel.View.Cell>s.
-You can find all available cell types in the [API Documentation](~/api/TimeCockpit.Data.DataModel.View.Cell.md).
+You can find all available cell types in the API Documentation(<xref:TimeCockpit.Data.DataModel.View.Cell>).